wd-tim-haynie/bt-netengops-f5-sim-cp-login/README.md

 8. **Unset Debug Level:** Once everything functions as expected, delete the `LOG_LEVEL` variable to stop the verbose logging and return it to the default level.
 Also, remember to re-comment any lines that were uncommented during the debugging process in step 7 to maintain the security of your environment and prevent potentially sensitive information from being logged.

 ## About

+Please refer to the ClearPass F5 Tech Note here: https://www.arubanetworks.com/techdocs/ArubaDocPortal/content/cp-resources/cp-tech-notes.htm (Click the link for F5 Load Balancers)

+The project has been tested on ClearPass 6.9.13 and BigIP 14.1.4.6.

 ### Version History